cattermo/fyrton/src/render/pages/merch.html.md

 Take a look at our awesome merch!

-If you're interested to purchase, send an email to: buy@thebandettes.com
+If you want to purchase something, send an email to: **buy@thebandettes.com**

 ![Merch1](/src/render/pages/Merch1.jpg)

 ### Totebags
-- Totebag (eco!)
-"The Joker EP" - 150 SEK
+- Totebag (eco) "The Joker EP" - 150 SEK
-- Totebag (eco!)
-"The Beard Song" - 150 SEK
+- Totebag (eco) "The Beard Song" - 150 SEK

 ### T-Shirts
 - T-shirt (eco) "The Joker" - 200 SEK